-Class of fixed asset Useful life
+Class of fixed asset

+Buildings

+Plant & Equipment

+Motor vehicles

+Useful life

-Buildings 40 years
+40 years

-Plant & Equipment 2-20 years
+2-20 years

-Motor vehicles 4 years
+4 years

 The assets residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.